 There are 6 sessions, 2.5 hours each, with a short break.
 I open the session 15mins early for an optional social chat

 Each session will also include discussion of a contemporary poem and a writing inspiration prompt for the month.
-There will be a celebratory reading at the conclusion of the workshops with a fabulous feature reader.

 To apply for the next workshop: contact me and tell me where you are in the world and a little about your writing.
 Send me a couple of your best poems.
 Let me know what days suit you.
 Get in touch if you want to know more.